joshnh/Sublime-Text-Preferences/README.md

 * Keyboard shortcuts to close projects or toggle between them
 * Keyboard shortcuts to move the cursor the the start or end of the current line
+* Keyboard shortcut to preview Markdown in the browser

 __[Fetch.sublime-settings][2]__